nicolargo/glances/docs/glances-doc.rst

 ``ENTER``
     Set the process filter
-    Filter is a regular expression pattern:
+    Note: On Mac OS, please use CTRL-H to delete filter Filter is a regular expression pattern:

     - gnome: all processes starting with the gnome string